-This section treating Marxism is a gathering of excerpts from different sources.
+We have gathered excerpts from different sources – including by reference at the end.
 Careful reading should inspire the reader to consult the sources for the rich context of each excerpt and for a fuller appreciation of Lonergan’s understanding and reasoning about the need for liberty.

 The far more confusing error of Marx was to lump together both progress and the two principles of decline under the impressive name of dialectical materialism. … The basic service of the higher viewpoint will be a liberation from confusion through clear distinctions.
 [CWL 3, 234-235/259-60]